 Full-Length Motorized fader

-Presonus Fader Port’s just one fader could be annoying when you encounter with it the first time.
+Presonus Fader Port’s just one fader could be annoying when you encounter it the first time.

 Here a full-length 100mm physical fader helps you to optimize your mixing.
 With hardware faders, you can play with those small volume changes without struggling with your computer mouse.